Japan Airlines takes delivery of two 787s

-SEATTLE Japan Airlines took delivery of its first two Boeing Co 787 Dreamliners on Monday, after a delay of about three years while the plane-maker wrestled with development and production problems.
+SEATTLE, March 26 Japan Airlines < JAPACI.UL > took delivery of its first two Boeing Co 787 Dreamliners on Monday, after a delay of about three years while the plane-maker wrestled with development and production problems.

 The delivery to JAL brings the total number of Dreamliners delivered to seven.
 The airplanes also are the first 787s to be powered by General Electric engines rather than Rolls Royce.